Mastering Obedience Training with Your Dog: The Best Techniques and Tips

 One of the best ways to ensure successful results when it comes to puppy training is to use positive reinforcement techniques.
 Positive reinforcement involves rewarding your dog whenever they perform a desired behavior.
 For example, if your dog sits on command, you could give him a treat or praise him verbally.
 This helps to build a strong bond between you and your dog and encourages them to continue performing desirable behaviors.
 Additionally, using negative punishment techniques, such as ignoring unwanted behaviors, can also be effective in shaping your dog’s behavior.

-When is the best time to start obedience training with a new puppy?
+When is the right time to start formal obedience training with my dog?